tgstation/tgstation/CONTRIBUTING.md

 ##Other Requirements/Information

 Pull requests will sometimes take a while before they are looked at by a maintainer, the bigger the change the more time it will take before they are accepted into the code.
+Every team member is a volunteer who is giving up their own time to help maintain and contribute, so please be nice.

-You are expected to document all your changes in the pull request, failing to do so will risk delaying it.
+You are expected to document all your changes in the pull request, failing to do so will risk delaying it as we will have to question why you made the change.
 On the other hand you can speed up the process by making the pull request readable and easy to understand, with diagrams or before/after data.

-If you are proposing multiple changes, which change many different aspects of the code, you are to section them off into different pull requests in order to easily review them and to deny/accept the changes that are deemed acceptable.
+If you are proposing multiple changes, which change many different aspects of the code, you are expected to section them off into different pull requests in order to make it easier to review them and to deny/accept the changes that are deemed acceptable.

 If your pull request is accepted, the code you add is no longer exclusively yours but everyones, everyone is free to work on it but you are also free to object to any changes being made, which will be noted by a Project Lead or Project Manager.